 Security Executive Agent Directive 4, National Security Adjudicative Guidelines (SEAD 4), dated December 10, 2016, superceded and replaced the September 2006 adjudicative guidelines (AGs).
 They apply to all covered individuals who require initial or continued eligibility for access to classified information or eligibility to hold a sensitive position.
 The new guidelines apply to all adjudicative decisions on or after June 8, 2017.
-Procedures for administrative due process for contractor personnel continue to be governed by DOD Directive 5220.6, subject to the updated substantive changes in the AGs.
+Procedures for administrative due process for contractor personnel continue to be governed by DOD Directive 5220.6, subject to the updated substantive changes in the AGs, effective June 8, 2017.
 Application of the AGs that were in effect as of the issuance of the SOR would not affect my decision in this case.

-Applicant responded to the SOR on June 16, 2016, and elected to have the case decided on the basis of the written record.
-Applicant received the File of Relevant Material (FORM) on August 12, 2016 and did not object to any of the exhibit items in the FORM or provide supplemental information.
-The exhibits in the FORM were admitted.
+Applicant responded to the SOR on June 8, 2016, and elected to have his case decided on the basis of the written record.
+Applicant received the File of Relevant Material (FORM) on August 8, 2016.
+He did not object to any of the exhibit items in the FORM or provide supplemental information.